 Not long after, I began to imagine a postman called Charlie, who after experiencing a sudden onset of loneliness, goes to the pound to choose a dog companion.
 All is well until Charlie discovers he has chosen the only dog in the whole pound that has a vendetta against posties.
 How Charlie negotiates this new and fresh difficulty will take the help of his whole community!

 This story really arose from paying attention, from listening to something predictable, with fresh and new ears.
 In my experience, stories can sneak up on us like this, if we are open enough to wonder!
 Sometimes though, it’s a challenge to hear beyond the surface of the ordinary!

 “This type of story is an important one for younger readers.
 It’s full of happiness and goodness but doesn’t skip over the sad parts of life, nor does it try to provide explanations for impossible questions.
 The graphics are warmly illustrated, and there is always something in motion on each page, leaving the reader itching to know what will happen to Charlie and Lucy.”

 “A touching story with a fantastic feel-good factor...The story shows a wealth of warm relationships, with kind people from all cultures being the best of friends.
 This multiculturalism is also echoed in the many breeds of dog that Charlie visits.
 It touches on the theme of grief very sensitively, and ends on an uplifting, emotional high.
 The illustrations are vibrant in colour and lively in action.”

 Winner 2006: Speech Pathology Australia Book of the Year Award for Language Development - Lower Primary Readers category.

-Notable Book 2006: Children’s Book Council of Australia (CBCA) Award for Picture Book of the Year.
+Notable Book 2006: The Children's Book Council of Australia Awards (CBCA) for Picture Book of the Year.